-A once thriving uranium mining town, Jeffrey City now sits forgotten, forlorn, rotting away in the Wyoming sun, rain and snow.
+A once thriving uranium mining town, Jeffrey City now sits forgotten, forlorn, and rotting away in the Wyoming sun, rain, and snow.

 It started in 1931, when Beulah Peterson Walker found herself in desperate straits.
 Her husband, a World War One veteran who suffered from a gas attack during the war, was given six months to live.
 Figuring clean air would help his damaged lungs, she decided to pack up and move west with her husband.
 They eventually settled in an old abandoned farmstead south of the Oregon Trail.
 They fixed the place up and offered it as a waystation for the few travelers that passed by.
 Beulah called their new homestead “Home on the Range”